- Summoner Spells

 About the Author

 Hey there!
 My name is Koravel, and I am a longtime Dominion player.
-I have played nearly three thousand Dominion games, and I have competed in the DominateDominion tournament for more than 50 weeks.
+I have played over three thousand Dominion games, and I have competed in the DominateDominion tournament for more than 50 weeks.

 I have played Dominion for over two years, ever since it first came out on September 26, 2011, and have had a ton of fun doing so, while learning a lot along the way.
 I am writing this guide so that people who are new to Dominion can have a resource to look to in order to improve their own play.

 Another great way to improve is to watch streams of Dominion players.
 I stream myself at http://twitch.tv/koravel34 and am always happy to answer questions.

 FancyWolf is another high elo Dominion player that is more than happy to answer questions as well: http://twitch.tv/sirfancywolf

 Wolferer is another excellent bot laner who streams and is also happy to answer questions: http://twitch.tv/lolwolfer

 PracticeYellow is really the only other stream atm that does Dominion on a regular basis: http://twitch.tv/practiceyellow

 Once you've gotten your feet wet, how about entering a Dominion tournament to test your skills against others who also enjoy this map?
 The new Dominion tournament is called DominionTelevised, (DT for short).
 DT uses xfire, and you will need xfire accounts to play in the tournament.
 Here is a link to the tournament: http://www.xfire.com/tournament/1303